CanonicalLtd/maas-docs/src/en/manage-account.md

-Title: Account Configuration
+Title: User Accounts

-# Account Configuration
+# User Accounts

 User accounts can be created, edited and deleted from the 'Users and Keys' section at the top of the general 'Settings' page of the web UI.
 Moving the